gregjohnsonbiometrics/biometrics.utilities/README.md

 A computationally efficient implementation in R[^1] of tree and plot level metrics used in Forest Biometrics.

 ## Purpose
-This R package is a collection on metrics (mostly focused on competition indicies) that are useful in describing tree and stand conditions.
+This R package is a collection of metrics (mostly focused on competition indicies) that are useful in describing tree and stand conditions.
 Several of them are somewhat complex and computationally expensive.
 The code here translates these metrics into C++ for computational efficiency and hopefully sound implementations of the concepts.